A Winning Season: A Sloan Research Fellowship Is Just One of Many Accolades for Chemist Robert Gilliard This Year

 Gilliard is also interested in how these elements could be used to reduce the emissions of carbon dioxide, a greenhouse gas that contributes to global climate change.
 He believes that the s- and p-block elements could serve as alternatives to a group of elements known as transition metals, including platinum, gold, rhodium and iridium, which are more commonly used as catalysts in the CO2 reduction process but are also some of rarest and, therefore, some of the most expensive elements.

-In addition to winning the Sloan Research Fellowship, the CAREER award and the Beckman Award, which will provide substantial financial support to the work of his lab, Gilliard has also won the American Chemical Society’s Petroleum Research Fund grant and a National Science Foundation (NSF) Major Research Instrumentation grant that will fund the purchase of a state-of-the-art single crystal X-ray diffractometer for UVA; this tool will help not only Gilliard’s team but 14 other research teams in chemistry, physics and chemical engineering, as well as 14 partners at other predominantly undergraduate institutions.
-All together, the grants will bring nearly $2 million in funding to the University over the next five years.
+In addition to winning the Sloan Research Fellowship for his work, an award that comes with a two-year grant to support the work of his lab, Gilliard estimates that he has won more than $1 million in grant funding in the last year alone.
+He won the American Chemical Society’s Petroleum Research Fund grant and a National Science Foundation (NSF) Major Research Instrumentation grant that will fund the purchase of a state-of-the-art single crystal X-ray diffractometer for UVA; this tool will help not only Gilliard’s team but 14 other research teams in chemistry, physics and chemical engineering, as well as 14 partners at other predominantly undergraduate institutions.
+His lab has also won an NSF CAREER award, another highly prestigious grant given to talented young researchers and educators.

 But the grants are only part of the story.
 Last year, Gilliard was named to the 2020 Class of Chemical and Engineering News’ “Talented Twelve,” an elite international group of young scholars who are considered rising stars in the world of chemistry.
 He was named a Negative Emissions Science Scialog Fellow by the Research Corporation for Science Advancement for his work in the chemistry of CO2 reduction and received a Collaborative Innovation Award to purse projects with researchers at the University of Colorado, Boulder and the University of Michigan.
-He won a 2021 Thieme Chemistry Journal Award for promising young researchers with the potential to be leaders in their field, and he was appointed to the editorial advisory board of four journals, including Inorganic Chemistry, Chem Catalysis, Chemical Communications and Angewandte Chemie.
+He won a 2021 Thieme Chemistry Journal Award for promising young researchers with the potential to be leaders in their field, and he was appointed to the editorial advisory board of three journals, including Inorganic Chemistry, Chem Catalysis and Chemical Communications.